 Historical Perspective

 The understanding of the relationship between genes, chromosomes, and DNA has evolved significantly over time.
 In the late 19th century, scientists observed chromosomes under the microscope and recognized their role in cell division.
-However, the nature of the genetic material remained a mystery.
+Even so, the nature of the genetic material remained a mystery.
 In the early 20th century, experiments by Gregor Mendel demonstrated the existence of discrete units of heredity, which he called "factors" (now known as genes).

 Trends and Latest Developments